5 Frame Nucleus

 Over-wintered or seasonally produced nucleus colonies available.

 All of our 5 frame nucleus starter colonies are British Standard National (DN4 frames) and come in temporary travel box.
 They will have a laying queen, three to four frames of brood in different stages and one frame of food.
 Perfect for all levels of experience.
-Taking orders now for sping/summer 2018.
+Taking orders now for spring/summer 2019.
 First nucs will be ready mid April, weather permitting.
-COLLECTION ONLY on orders under 10.
+COLLECTION ONLY.
 Delivery on orders over 10 subject to location.
 If you have any questions or wish to order large amounts of Nuclei then please contact us Directly via telephone or e-mail.
 Booking fee to be paid online, remainder of balance to be paid on collection.

 WHAT IS A NUCLEUS HIVE?

 A nucleus is a starter colony, it is usually about 3-6 frames in size and will eventually develop into a larger colony over the spring.
 All fully functioning nucleus colonies have a mated queen which is laying eggs, 2-3 frames of brood in different stages and a frame of food stores.

 HOW WE PRODUCE OUR 6 AND 5 FRAME NUCLEUS